15 Appropriate Movies for Spanish Class 2025

 What Audio & subtitles for movies in Spanish class?

-Depending on the group decides which audio and subtitles I use.
+Depending on the group and their language skills decides which audio and subtitles I use for each of my Spanish classes.
 This really depends on what your goals are for class, and if the teacher will be present or not.
-If you are using Nextflix, check out this post on how to change the audio & subtitles.
+If you are using Netflix, check out this post on how to change the audio & subtitles.

 • Upper level – Spanish audio & Spanish subtitles